- Contact the service

 Assessments of adoption support needs

-Our Woking team can provide assessments of adoption support needs for adopted children and families living in Surrey, ( unless the child was placed and adopted from another local authority-in which case that local authority must provide any assessment requested during the initial 3 years following the child's adoption.)
+Our team can provide assessments of adoption support needs for adopted children and families living in Surrey.
+If the child was adopted from another local authority, they remain responsible for any therapeutic work and assessment within 3 years of the adoption.

-An assessment of adoption need might result in one off- advice, signposting to another service better able to address the needs identified in the assessment such as a Child and Adolescence Mental Health Service (CAMHS)
+An assessment of adoption need might result in one-off advice.
+This may include signposting to another service better able to address the needs identified such as Mindworks Surrey or Surrey Virtual School.

 If you are pregnant and wish to discuss adoption

-We work in partnership with Surrey Children's Services to support any woman who is considering relinquishing a child for adoption.
+We work in partnership with Surrey Children's Services to support any woman who is considering adoption for her unborn child.